Andres9890/iagitbetter/README.md

 [![License Button]][License Link]
 [![PyPI Button]][PyPI Link]

-iagitbetter is a python tool for archiving any git repository to the [Internet Archive](https://archive.org/).
-An improved version of iagitup with support for all git providers, it downloads the complete repository, creates git bundles, uploads all files preserving structure, and archives to archive.org.
+iagitbetter is a python tool for archiving any git repository to the [Internet Archive](https://archive.org/), An improved version of iagitup with support for all git providers, it downloads the complete repository, creates git bundles, uploads all files preserving structure, and archives to archive.org

 - This project is heavily based off [iagitup](https://github.com/gdamdam/iagitup) by Giovanni Damiola, credits to them

 ## Features

 - Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and more)
+- Self-hosted git instance support (GitLab, Gitea, Forgejo, etc)
 - Downloads and uploads the entire repository file structure
+- Preserves provider directories like `.github/`, `.gitlab/`, `.gitea/` folders
 - Download repository releases with assets from supported providers
 - Clone and archive all branches of a repository with proper directory structure
 - Automatically fetches repository metadata from git provider APIs when available
+- API token authentication for private and self-hosted repositories
 - Uses format `{owner} - {repo}` for item titles
 - Includes stars, forks, programming language, license, topics, and more metadata
 - Keeps the original repository folder structure in the archive